Myrmex/overview/cadmus/dev/concepts/layer-reconciliation.md

 - the detection of *movements*.
 If word `delta` carried a number of metadata, we want them to be moved with it, rather than being wrongly assigned to `epsilon`, which now has `delta`'s original coordinates.

 - the detection of *replacements*.
 For similar reasons, a replacement might or not involve changes in the layers; if I just replaced `Bixit` (capitalized by error) with `bixit`, probably no layer would be affected.
-If instead I replaced it with `vixit`, the orthography layer might be affected, as far as it was referring a form with `b` which no more exists.
+If instead I replaced it with `vixit`, the orthography layer might be affected, as far as it was referring a form with `b` which no longer exists.
 In both cases, the word-based coordinates of this and other layers are not affected by this change, as it is still -say- the second word of the third line, whatever its content.

 - the *coordinates* of each affected text.
 As layers are connected via text-based coordinates, we must know the coordinates of each piece of diffed text, so that we can refer it to the layers.